Mary K. Gaillard: Career

-During her time at CERN (1964-1981) Gaillard was considered a visiting scientist, first as a student from Orsay, and later as a research scientist employed by the French National Centre for Scientific Research (CNRS).
+During her time at CERN (1964–1981) Gaillard was considered a visiting scientist, first as a student from Orsay, and later as a research scientist employed by the French National Centre for Scientific Research (CNRS).
 At one point, she carried out and submitted a survey of women scientists at CERN, documenting clear patterns of blatant sexism against women scientists in hiring and salaries.

 Nonetheless, her scientific achievements at CERN led to her advancement at CNRS.

 In 1979 Gaillard established a particle theory group at the Laboratoire d'Annecy-le-Vieux de physique des particules (LAPP), Annecy-le-Vieux, France.
-She directed the group from 1979 to 1981.
-She served as Director of Research at Annecy-le-Vieux for the CNRS from 1980-1981.
+From 1979 to 1981, she directed the group, which later became the Laboratoire d'Annecy-le-Vieux de Physique Théorique (LAPTh).
+She served as director of research at Annecy-le-Vieux for the CNRS from 1980 to 1981.
 In 1981, the Gaillards divorced, and she returned to the United States.

-Gaillard joined the physics department at the Berkeley in 1981, becoming the first woman Professor of Physics.
-She was concurrently a Faculty Senior Staff member at Lawrence Berkeley National Laboratory (LBNL), where she headed the Theory Group from 1985 to 1987.
+Gaillard joined the physics department at Berkeley in 1981, becoming the first woman professor of physics.
+She was concurrently a faculty senior staff member at Lawrence Berkeley National Laboratory (LBNL), where she headed the Theory Group from 1985 to 1987.

 Gaillard served on several committees of the American Physical Society, advisory panels for the Department of Energy and the United States National Research Council, and on advisory and visiting committees at universities and national laboratories.
 She was a member of the National Science Board from 1996 to 2002.